+Research is happening to learn more about the risks of these rare events.
 Your risk of getting seriously ill from COVID-19 is much higher than your risk of having a rare event after these vaccines.

-Go to COVID-19 vaccine - Frequently Asked Questions on ahs.ca/topics/Page17389.aspx for more information.
+Go to COVID-19 vaccine - Frequently Asked Questions or ahs.ca/topics/Page17389.aspx for more information.